 Trail Mileage Update

-The Huckleberry Trail is now more than 11 miles long!
+The Huckleberry Trail is approximately 13.75 miles long.

 — From the 0 mile marker by the library at Miller St. in Blacksburg to the Christiansburg Rec Center is 8.34 miles.